Get a quick ballpark estimate in 30 seconds.

-Select your options to see an instant cost estimate
+Select your options to see a cost estimate

 A kitchen remodel typically costs between $15,000 and $75,000, depending on size, finish level, and location.
 Budget remodels with stock materials average $10,000–$20,000, mid-range projects with semi-custom cabinets and quartz countertops run $25,000–$65,000, and high-end remodels with custom cabinetry and premium finishes can exceed $100,000.